 - Counterattack: a reaction to an attack where you let the attack hit you but you can attack in return.
 You must meat or beat their attack roll in order to counter attack (opposite of the dodge and block mechanic.)
 If you beat their attack by >5, take half damage.
 If you beat the attack roll by >10, you can redirect the incoming attack anywhere you wish and deal damage of your own.
-If you roll a nat 20, then you avoid all damage, redirect the attack, and it is now your turn.
+If you roll a nat 20, then you avoid all damage, redirect the attack, and you can immediately take a turn.

 - Special Ability: A special ability, or other feature of the game may allow you to react to a specific triggering event.
 For example, the feat Snapshot allows you to react to all glyph drawing within your range and try to interrupt.

 - Opportunity Attack: If an opponent attempts to move past you or attacks you and then attempts to move away, you get a free swing at them.
-This is called an opportunity attack.
+They can try and dodge, block, or counter attack.
 The opponent must be within 5 feet of you.
 The feat Sentinel increases this range to 10 feet.

 - Interrupt: If a character is attempting to draw a glyph or complete a complex action and are within 5 feet of you, you can try to interrupt them.
 This is a successful Speed check against the Speed of the character trying to draw the glyph or complete the action.
 This causes the spell to rebound on the caster or the action to fail.
 Interrupt can be part of a Ready Action.
-Interrupt success is between the interupter's and interuptee's speed rolls, the higher value wins.
+Interrupt success is between the interrupter's and interuptee's speed rolls, the higher value wins.

 Your TurnEach round, during your turn, you can move, take one action, and a bonus action.
 During any part of your turn, you can do things that take little or no time and don’t interfere with your movement.
 These activities take very little time, though there may be limits to the number you can perform in a turn.
 Examples include: